 7 Qualities of Highly Desirable Clients

 A good client does not leave you guessing about what they want, when they want it and what they intend to pay for it.
-Additionally, they understand your abilities, constraints and limitations and work with them.
+Additionally, they understand your abilities, constraints and limitations and will try to work with them (within reason).

 Good clients are closely involved with the project at hand, without micro managing.
-They provide the framework and expectations for the work that needs to be done, are available to ask and answer questions, yet respect your expertise and knowledge and trust you to make the right choices.
+They provide the framework and expectations for the work that needs to be done, are available to ask and answer questions, but also respect and engage with your expertise and knowledge and trust you to make the right choices.

-My favourite clients are passionate about their businesses, and love (or at least like) what they do.
+My favourite clients are passionate about their businesses, and enjoy what they do.
 Passionate people are more concerned with producing a quality product or service and will do what it takes to achieve that goal.
-They are also less likely to be negative in their business interactions.
+And while they can be demanding, they are also less likely to be negative in their business interactions and more focused on problem solving.

 While this isn’t essential, a sense of humour can be a useful communication tool.
 It helps to diffuse the frequent tensions that arise when the client expectations are different from your own.
 It also makes meetings a lot more fun.